Code Style Guidelines

 ./tools/pylint.sh

-When you think a warning is a false positive, add a comment before the specific line:
+When you think a warning is a false positive, add a comment (see Messages control):

 Note